 Understand the Effects of a Stroke

 The first step in caring for an aging parent after a stroke is to understand the potential effects of stroke on their physical and cognitive function.
 Depending on the severity and location of the stroke, seniors may experience difficulties with mobility, balance, speech, and memory, among other functions.
 It is important to work with your parent’s healthcare team to develop a care plan that addresses their specific needs and goals for recovery.
+You may also have to invest in specialised medical equipment to aid with their recovery and mobility after a stroke.
+Depending on the severity of the stroke, this may include looking into the cost of a hoyer lift or other durable medical equipment like wheelchairs, walkers, or mobility scooters.
+Conversations with your parents’ medical team and online searches can make you aware of the things that could help, and then it’s up to you all to decide what might be best for your parent.

 In addition to physical challenges, seniors who have experienced a stroke may also experience cognitive and emotional difficulties.
 This can include memory loss, difficulty with problem-solving and decision-making, and feelings of depression, anxiety, and frustration.
 Understanding the effects of stroke can help you provide the necessary support and care for your parent.